katsfak/Weather-App-Web/README.md

 ## 💻 Usage

-1. **Search for a City**
+### Search for Weather

+1. **By City Name**

    - Type the name of any city in the search box
+   - See autocomplete suggestions as you type
-   - Click the "Search" button or press Enter
+   - Click "Search" or press Enter

-2. **View Weather Information**
+2. **By Current Location**
+   - Click the 📍 location button
+   - Allow location access when prompted
+   - Weather data for your location will be displayed

+### View Weather Information

-   - Current temperature (in Kelvin)
+- Current temperature (Celsius/Fahrenheit)
+- Feels like temperature
-   - Weather condition description
+- Weather condition with description and icon
-   - Weather icon representing current conditions
 - Humidity percentage
-   - Wind speed
+- Wind speed (km/h)

-3. **Error Handling**
-   - Empty input validation
-   - Invalid city name feedback
-   - User-friendly error messages
+- Atmospheric pressure

+### Toggle Temperature Units

+- Use the toggle switch to switch between °C and °F
+- Your preference is saved automatically

 ## 📁 Project Structure